nitesh-dubey/Artificial-Intelligence-Assignments/README.md

 Astar - A* algorithm is like UCS, which also takes heuristics into account.

 1.)
 The program the number of cities N and distance between each of them as input.<br />
-2.) output is the order in which salesman should visit the cities.<br />
+2.) output is the minimum optimal cost which salesman will incurr in travelling through all cities.<br />

 ## Genetic algorithm: